 The following are some reasons why you may start repaying your student loan early, the main ones are:

 Mistakes on the part of your employer could cause you to start repaying your student loans earlier than when you are supposed to.
-Always take care while filling out important forms pertaining to student loans.
-Check to ensure that no deductions are being made towards your student loans from your income before the stipulated payment time.
+Always take care while filling out important forms about student loans.
+Check to ensure that no deductions are being made towards your student loans from your income before the stipulated payment time

 Protect your money

-There is no doubt that you will pay off your student loans on time and on schedule if you pay exactly the estimated monthly payment amount.
-Ensure that you do the following if you are looking to make some extra payments towards your student loans in an effort to pay them off faster:
+There is no doubt that you will pay off your student loans on time and schedule if you pay exactly the estimated monthly payment amount.
+Ensure that you do the following if you are looking to make some extra payments towards your student loans to pay them off faster:

 Always check to make sure you are on track to meet your goals: You can access your student loan servicer’s website to get details of your account’s payment history and your monthly statements.
-You can always talk to your lender about making extra payments or ask them to increase the amount that you are required to pay on a monthly basis.
+You can always talk to your lender about making extra payments or ask them to increase the amount that you are required to pay every month.

 Should you choose to make overpayments on your student loan?

-But, it need not necessarily be harmful for you to overpay on your student loans.
-Before making any extra payments, it is crucial for you to have a word with your student loan servicer about what this extra payment will be directed to cover.
-It is not desirable for your interests to get paid off and not your principal.
+But, it need not necessarily be harmful to you to overpay on your student loans.
+Before making any extra payments, you must have a word with your student loan servicer about what this extra payment will be directed to cover.
+Your interests shouldn't get paid off and not your principal.
 This will neither reduce your repayment term nor your interest amounts.
 Talk about this explicitly with your servicer.
 Also, make sure that you do not fall into a “Pay Ahead Status” as already mentioned.
 Learn more about how student loan servicers operate to find out how they work with repayments and overpayments.